Behat/docs/cookbooks/creating_a_context_configuration_extension.rst

 First, we create a ``Context`` class that will throw a ``PendingException`` with a configurable text.
 The configuration will also control whether the behaviour is enabled or not.

+The example directory structure and file locations in this cookbook assume you have configured composer to autoload the ``HelloWorld`` namespace from the ``src`` directory.

 .. code-block::

   src/